Born secret: Voluntary compliance and NSA

+Publication options and risks

+Martin Hellman argued that even if publication were blocked in journals, researchers could still disclose work through public talks via the First Amendment.
+Steven Aftergood of the Federation of American Scientists described voluntary review as the best compromise that participants had found, and notes that similar voluntary systems were later attempted by other scientific journals.
+The prepublication review process was used for about a decade before it "fell apart" amid growing civilian and commercial uses for cryptography and the rapid expansion of the field.

+As suppressing publication proved difficult to sustain in public, the NSA emphasized other points of influence over nongovernmental cryptography, including research funding and national standards.
+Corrigan and Gibbs described NSA involvement in reviewing research grant applications and a parallel effort to shape which cryptosystems entered national standards via the National Bureau of Standards (later the National Institute of Standards and Technology), including later-declassified accounts of NSA pressure and disputes over the Data Encryption Standard (DES) cryptography algorithm key lengths, which determined the potential strength of DES's encryption.

-Quist further observes—citing Federal Register notices in 1967 and 1972—that a loophole exists for certain topics of classification:
+Quist cited Federal Register notices in 1967 and 1972—that a loophole exists for certain topics of classification:

-According to current DOE procedures, research and development on methods of isotope separation other than gaseous diffusion or gas centrifuge can be carried out on an unclassified basis until that research shows a "reasonable potential for the separation of practical quantities of special nuclear material."
-Thus, this area of atomic‑energy information is not "born classified" but is classified only when it reaches "adolescence."
+According to current DOE procedures, research and development on methods of isotope separation other than gaseous diffusion or gas centrifuge can be carried out on an unclassified basis until that research and development shows a "reasonable potential for the separation of practical quantities of special nuclear material."
+Thus, this area of atomic energy information is not "born classified" but is classified only when it reaches "adolescence".

 In the early years of the American nuclear program, scientists expressed fear of unintentionally violating the Atomic Energy Act.
 Because declassifications were rare, researchers often could not tell what they were allowed to publish or even discuss.
-Recommendations therefore urged the Atomic Energy Commission to "publish explicit and detailed catalogues of types of data not included in the restricted category," so that those working with nuclear matters would no longer face "the intolerable fear that publication of every research finding is a violation of the Atomic Energy Act of 1946."
+Recommendations therefore urged the AEC to "publish explicit and detailed catalogues of types of data not included in the restricted category," so that those working with nuclear matters would no longer face "the intolerable fear that publication of every research finding is a violation of the Atomic Energy Act of 1946."